• Summer Institute: July 29 - August 4, 2024. "Ir Miklat - City of Refuge."

 National Havurah Committee

 NHC’s 2024 Summer Institute will take place July 29th-August 4th.
-Registration opens on April 25th.
+Registration is now closed.

 About Summer Institute